bamadesigner/docker-environment-wordpress/README.md

 This process will create two certificates: `wordpress.local+4.pem` and `wordpress.local+4-key.pem` (or files with similar names and your custom domain).

+### Place certificates in directory

-Place both of these generated files in your local repository with the following file path, relative to the root repository directory:
+Place both of these generated files in your local repository with the following file path, relative to the root repository directory.
+This ensures the files are sent to Docker.

 ```text
 /.docker/certificates/wordpress.local-key.pem